Riff is too genre-savvy to count out Oasis

 - Ciaphas Cain (HERO OF THE IMPERIUM) has had this happen so many times over the years that the Munitorum has finally decided to treat him as always alive (in spite of his funeral with full honors).
 Of course, some take the view that his burial itself was faked, so he could more efficiently serve the Inquisition.

 - Subverted in Sergey Lukyanenko's The Last Watch, where Anton believes Kostya is still alive because his body was never recovered, however, it's revealed that the body was found, only Geser decided not to show Anton the incinerated body of his best friend.

 - In Alethea Kontis's Enchanted, Sunday discovers in the end that Jack Jr.'s body was not found; Rumbold only found something owned by him in a wolf's stomach.

-- The Mortal Instruments: Valentine, after his ship is destroyed - which naturally means that he's still up and kicking.
+- Valentine in City of Ashes, after his ship is destroyed - which naturally means that he's still up and kicking.
 That is, until he gets stabbed by the angel Raziel in City of Glass, is cremated and has a funeral.
 He is dead for good.
 Unlike his other son.

 - In The Fire Eternal teenaged!Lucy refuses to believe David is dead because of this.
 She's right, sort of.

 - In the finale of Project Nemesis, Big Bad General Gordon falls off a building and lands on a car.
 When Hudson reaches the ground, Gordon is nowhere to be found.
 The epilogue reveals what happened to him.

 - All My Children is a prime offender.
 Characters go over waterfalls, drive off cliffs, or are lost in wreckage.
 Rarely is an established longterm character killed off without leaving such an opportunity to return.